altimesh/hybridizer-basic-samples/README.md

 Checkout repository, and open Visual Studio.
 Require and validate license from Hybridizer Configuration Tool window (see get_started.mp4 for more details).
 Open HybridizerBasicSamples solution.
-Build example of your choice and run it.
+Build solution and run example of your choice.
 After an update, you might need to reload the solution.

 ## Wiki